 • CONFERENCE REPORT OF THE 6TH BIENNIAL RAMICS INTERNATIONAL CONGRESS • CALL FOR PAPERS • PROGRAM OF THE 6TH BIENNIAL RAMICS INTERNATIONAL CONGRESS IN BULGARIA 1.
-THE EMERGENCE OF SOCIO-MUNICIPAL CURRENCIES: AN INSTITUTIONAL CHANGE PERSPECTIVE IN CASH TRANSFER POLICIES by Leonardo Martins de Oliveira; Bruno Henrique Sanches; Lauro Gonzalez21 2.
+THE EMERGENCE OF SOCIO-MUNICIPAL CURRENCIES: AN INSTITUTIONAL CHANGE PERSPECTIVE IN CASH TRANSFER POLICIES by Leonardo Martins de Oliveira; Bruno Henrique Sanches; Lauro Gonzalez 2.
 PAYING SALARIES IN LOCAL CURRENCY: LEGAL ALTERNATIVES BANKS by Andressa Guimarães Torquato Fernandes; Ana Clara Rodrigues Vespasiano dos Santos 3.
 SOCIAL CURRENCIES AS PUBLIC POLICY INSTRUMENTS: THE CASE OF MUNICIPAL CURRENCIES IN BRAZIL by Ariádne Rigo; Jeová Silva Junior 4.
 JAPANESE PASSBOOK COMMUNITIES: AN INVESTIGATION OF THE JAPANESE ADAPTATION OF THE LETS COMMUNITY CURRENCY MECHANISM by Jeremy September; Shigeto Kobayashi 5.
-A CIRCULAR FLOW ECONOMIC FRAMEWORK FOR AN AGENT- BASED MODEL OF A COMMUNITY CURRENCY by Ferdinand Maquito; McAngelo Miro; Kenichi Kurita 6.
-THE IMPACT OF ECOLABEL KNOWLEDGE TO PURCHASE DECISION by Rositsa Nakova 7.
-CENTRAL BANKS AND CLIMATE CHANGE RISKS: POTENTIAL MONETARY PRUDENTIAL TOOLS by Sarah Goldman, Nikolay Nenovsky; Shouyi Zhang 8.
-TIME-BASED MEASURE VERSUS MONETARY ACCOUNTING FEATURES AND FUNCTIONS FOR TACKLING ENVIRONMENTAL CRISES AND REDUCING DEBT by Maurizio Ruzzene
+A CIRCULAR FLOW ECONOMIC FRAMEWORK FOR AN AGENT BASED MODEL OF A COMMUNITY CURRENCY by Ferdinand Maquito; McAngelo Miro; Kenichi Kurita 6. .
+THE IMPACT OF ECOLABEL KNOWLEDGE TO PURCHASE DECISION by Rositsa Nakova by Rositsa Nakova92 7.

 9. CONCEPTIONAL ISSUES OF COMMUNITY CURRENCIES by Martina Metzger; Jennifer Pédussel Wu; Arafet Farroukh140 10.
 CENTRALIZING OR SHARING THE DIGITAL COMMUNITY CURRENCIES GOVERNANCES?
 PROPOSING WAYS OF THINKING DCCS FROM THE MUMBUCA CASE by Luiz Arthur Silva de Faria; Bruno Chapadeiro Ribeiro; Henrique Luiz Cukierman; Eduardo Henrique, Diniz 11.
 BASIC CONCEPTS IN CURRENCY, CREDIT, AND EXCHANGE by Thomas H. Greco, Jr 12.
 LOCAL CURRENCY CHIEMGAUER AND THE QUANTITY THEORY OF MONEY by Christian Gelleri 13.
 SOCIAL AND ECONOMIC OUTCOMES OF COMPLEMENTARY CURRENCY SYSTEMS WITHIN THE AFFORDABLE HOUSING SECTOR by Gerald Wheatley; Sierra Love; Jared Blustein; Bret Klein; Natalie Calles 14.
-COMMUNITY CURRENCIES AS CRISIS RESPONSE: RESULTS FROM A RANDOMIZED CONTROL TRIAL IN KENYA by Rebecca Mqamelo 222 15.
-TOKENOMICS BEYOND THE BLOCKCHAIN: BRISTOL PAY BUILDING FORWARD RESILIENCE IN THE LEGACY OF THE BRISTOL PO UND by Marcus Petz; Diana Finch 16.
-OUTLINE OF A MULTI-CURRENCY SYSTEM TO MEET CONTEMPORARY CHALLENGES by Pierre Delandre; Philippe Derudder ; Fabien Fert 17.
+COMMUNITY CURRENCIES AS CRISIS RESPONSE: RESULTS FROM A RANDOMIZED CONTROL TRIAL IN KENYA by Rebecca Mqamelo 15.
+TOKENOMICS BEYOND THE BLOCKCHAIN: BRISTOL PAY BUILDING FORWARD RESILIENCE IN THE LEGACY OF THE BRISTOL PO UND by Marcus Petz; Diana Finch OUTLINE OF A MULTI-CURRENCY SYSTEM TO MEET CONTEMPORARY CHALLENGES by Pierre Delandre; Philippe Derudder; Fabien Fert 17.
 SMOOTHING AWAY THE STAGNATION PROBLEM OF COMMUNITY CURRENCIES WITH "CUSTOMIZED COMMUNITY" BASED ON SATISFACTION PREDICTION BY NEURAL NETWORK by Maen Alaraj; Makoto Nishibe 18.
 PROUDHON'S THEORY OF CONSTITUTED VALUE: FROM LABOR VALUE TO VALUE FOR THE WORKER AND THE BANK OF THE PEOPLE by Bruno Théret

-19. INTEGRATIVE REVIEW OF INTEGRAL, MIXED AND CREATIVE METHODS RESEARCH APPROACHES TO CURRENCY INNOVATION AND ITS IMPACT-THROUGH 102 ARTICLES PUBLISHED IN THE INTERNATIONAL JOURNAL OF COMMUNITY CURRENCY RESEARCH FROM 1997 TO 2013 AS A PRELIMINARY STUDY by Christophe Place 20.
-IMPACT OF DIGITALIZATION OF MONEY ON PEOPLE'S PERCEPTIONS OF COMMUNITY CURRENCIES: A GAMING SIMULATION ANALYSIS by Masayuki Yoshida; Shigeto Kobayashi; Yoshihisa Miyazaki 21.
-PROFIT AND UTILITY - TO MAKE SUSTAINABILITY AND SOLIDARITY AFFORDABLE by Peter Brass 22.
-THE NATURE OF MODERN MONEY AS 'IDEATIONAL MONEY' THAT DIVERSIFIES AS PRIVATE MONEY SUCH AS COMMUNITY CURRENCIES AND CRYPTOCURRENCIES - IN VIEW OF EVOLUTIONARY PERSPECTIVE by Makoto Nishibe 23.
-DATA UTILIZATION OF DIGITAL COMMUNITY CURRENCY FOR REGIONAL ECONOMIC POLICY: CASE OF TARCA IN OTARU, HOKKAIDO by Yoshihisa, Miyazaki; Shigeto, Kobayashi 24.
-A METHODOLOGICAL APPROACH TO ADDRESS THE ROLE OF CCS IN SUSTAINABILITY by Florencia Radeljak
+O. INTEGRATIVE REVIEW OF INTEGRAL, MIXED AND CREATIVE METHODS RESEARCH APPROACHES TO CURRENCY INNOVATION AND ITS IMPACT-THROUGH 102 ARTICLES PUBLISHED IN THE INTERNATIONAL JOURNAL OF COMMUNITY CURRENCY RESEARCH FROM 1997 TO 2013 AS A PRELIMINARY STUDY by Christophe Place ), IMPACT OF DIGITALIZATION OF MONEY ON PEOPLE'S PERCEPTIONS OF COMMUNITY CURRENCIES: A GAMING SIMULATION ANALYSIS by Masayuki Yoshida; Shigeto Kobayashi; Yoshihisa Miyazaki by Masayuki Toshida, Shigeto Robayashi, Toshilisa Miyazaki 1.
+PROFIT AND UTILITY - TO MAKE SUSTAINABILITY AND SOLIDARITY AFFORDABLE by Peter Brass - , 2.
+THE NATURE OF MODERN MONEY AS 'IDEATIONAL MONEY' THAT DIVERSIFIES AS PRIVATE MONEY SUCH AS COMMUNITY CURRENCIES AND CRYPTOCURRENCIES - IN VIEW OF EVOLUTIONARY PERSPECTIVE by Makoto Nishibe 3.
+DATA UTILIZATION OF DIGITAL COMMUNITY CURRENCY FOR REGIONAL ECONOMIC POLICY: CASE OF TARCA IN OTARU, HOKKAIDO by Yoshihisa, Miyazaki; Shigeto, Kobayashi 4.
+A METHODOLOGICAL APPROACH TO ADDRESS THE ROLE OF CCS IN SUSTAINABILITY by Florencia Radeljak - ,